-As a four-year letterwinner for the Huskies (2001-04), Smith is in her second season with the Huskies after returning to NIU after coaching for the past eight years at the high school level.
+As a four-year letterwinner for the Huskies (2001-04), Smith is in her fourth season with the Huskies after returning to NIU after coaching for the past eight years at the high school level.
 Most recently, she was the head women's varsity coach at Burlington Central in Burlington, Ill., where she tallied a 28-28 record.

 "Stephanie is the most enthusiastic, energetic person," NIU head coach Kathi Bennett said.
 "She played here, so to have her come in as an alumnus is pretty special.
 All I know is that it beats in her heart to help this program win a championship.
 She wanted to win one as a player, and now having her on this staff, she's driven even more to win one.